LabOnoM/LabOnoM.github.io/_posts/2025-06-08-zebrafish-history.md

 No pigment in the way?
 He made a golden mutant strain with a spotless hindbrain.
 Want genetically uniform fish for experiments?
 He straight-up invented a workaround.
 He developed a technique where he could double the DNA in a zebrafish egg—without fertilization—creating what’s called a “homozygous diploid.”
 Then he used that trick, generation after generation, to build what was effectively a lab-grade, asexually derived zebrafish line.
 Add a little strategic crossbreeding here, a touch of cellular wizardry there, and voilà: You’ve got yourself a lineup of zebrafish with genetic consistency rivaling your favorite mouse strain.
 This was the turning point.
 Those golden mutants and Streisinger’s AB strain?
 Still used in labs across the globe to this day.

 But the Streisinger Effect didn’t stop there.
 His work sent ripples through the world of genetics.
 Disillusioned fruit fly researchers began defecting en masse, drawn by the siren song of translucent embryos and scalable mutagenesis.
 One of them was a young scientist named Wolfgang Driever.
 He’d trained under none other than Christiane Nüsslein-Volhard—a Nobel Prize winner for her work on Drosophila.
 But after spending a year at Oregon, seeing the sheer potential of zebrafish firsthand, Driever switched teams.
 He went full fish.
 Together, his group and Nüsslein-Volhard’s team created over 6,000 zebrafish mutants.
-They even developed the TU strain, now one of the most widely used genetic lines in zebrafish research.
-These two teams basically speedran the entire “fruit fly-to-model organism” arc—except with more fins and fewer wings.
+They developed the TU strain, now one of the most widely used genetic lines in zebrafish research.
+Between the mutant collection and foundational strain development, these two teams almost essentially speedran the entire “zebrafish-to-model organism” arc—leaving little terrain for others to claim.

 ## 4. Seeing Thought: The Neuroscience Revolution